-If a student does not meet the academic standards for their CSU scholarship and experienced extenuating circumstances, an appeal can be submitted during the summer of 2021.
-If you do not meet the academic standards for your scholarship, you will be sent an email with instructions in May of 2021 about how to submit an appeal on RAMweb.
+If a student does not meet the academic standards for their CSU scholarship and experienced extenuating circumstances, an appeal can be submitted during the summer of 2021 with a deadline of July 31, 2021.
+Students who do not meet the academic standards for their scholarship will be sent an email in late May of 2021 with instructions for how to submit a scholarship appeal.

 For students with scholarships external to CSU, they should contact their external scholarship to inquire about potential eligibility impact of opting into S/U grades

-When will Satisfactory Academic Progress (SAP) be evaluated for fall 2020 grades?
+When will Satisfactory Academic Progress (SAP) be evaluated for spring 2021 grades?

-The Office of Financial Aid will evaluate Satisfactory Academic Progress for fall 2020 during the week of January 4th.
-Fall 2020 S/U grades will be included in that evaluation.
+The Office of Financial Aid will evaluate Satisfactory Academic Progress for spring 2021 during the week of May 24th.
+Spring 2021 S/U grades submitted by the May 23 deadline will be included in that evaluation.

 How do I know my current standing with Satisfactory Academic Progress (SAP)?

 You can view your current SAP status, including completion rate, on RAMweb.
 From the main menu, select Financial Aid then Awards and Requirements.
 After selecting the 2020-2021 award year, select Eligibility.
-Please keep in mind this is your current standing and won’t include fall 2020 grade consideration until after SAP is evaluated during the week of January 4.
+Please keep in mind this is your current standing and won’t include spring 2021 grade consideration until after SAP is evaluated during the week of May 24th.

 I still have questions about how S/U could affect my financial aid.
 Who do I contact?